IndiePass/indiepass-android/README.md

 geo:51.5258325,-0.1359825,0.0;name=london;url=https://hwclondon.co.uk
 ```

-Some features are not available for Pixelfed, because they either don't make
+Some features are not available for Mastodon and Pixelfed, because they either
-sense or the API doesn't support it yet.
-Pull requests welcome of course!
+don't make sense or the API doesn't support it yet.
+Pull requests welcome of
-You can always go to 'settings/applications' on your instance to revoke the
+course!
+You can always go to 'settings/applications' on your instance to revoke
-complete authorization of this app to your account.
+the complete authorization of this app to your account.

 ## Screenshot